 Born in 1953, Victoria wanted to be famous since she was just four-years-old.
-At 12, she began to like the idea of singing songs or being a comedy actress, but it wasn't until at the age of 15 when she joined a local youth theatre group that she began to put her money where her mouth was.
-This transformed her from a shy schoolgirl only interested in the music lessons at school and she went on to study drama at Birmingham University where she first found her way onto the stage.
+At 12, she began to like the idea of singing songs or being a comedy actress, but it wasn't until at the age of 15 - when she joined a local youth theatre group - that she began to put her money where her mouth was.
+The shy schoolgirl only interested in music lessons at school was transformed and she went on to study drama at Birmingham University where she first found her way onto the stage.

 A New Face... and a future star

-Contrary to the reams of dross that usually pass through television talent shows, Victoria is one talent who actually owes her initial success partly to her winning one such programme.
-In 1973 She won the TV talent show 'New Faces' at just 20-years-old, although at first people found it difficult to categorise her unique brand of entertainment - she sang funny songs - so couldn't be called a stand-up comic, yet neither was she seen as a musician.
+In 1973, Victoria she won the TV talent show 'New Faces' at just 20-years-old, although at first people found it difficult to categorise her unique brand of entertainment.
+She sang funny songs, so couldn't be called a stand-up comic, yet neither was she seen as a musician.
 Because of this, agents were reluctant to take her on, and she remained lesser known for a few years, during which she continued her interest in theatre.

 A magic engagement

-In 1976 Victoria met a stage conjurer called Geoffrey Durham, but who was more recognisable for millions of kids from his televisual appearances as the rather more exotically-named Great Suprendo, complete with dreadful wig and ropey foreign accent - how could Victoria resist?
+In 1976, Victoria met a stage conjurer called Geoffrey Durham, who was recognisable to millions of kids from his TV appearances as the rather more exotically-named The Great Soprendo, complete with dreadful wig and ropy foreign accent.
 They began working together and later married and had two children, but separated in 2002.

 Wood and Walters

-In 1978 Victoria was asked to write songs for a show at the Bush Theatre, London, and later submitted a sketch for a show that was included in an emergency at the last minute.
+In 1978 Victoria was asked to write songs for a show at the Bush Theatre, London, and later submitted a sketch for a show that was included at the last minute.
 She also performed in this sketch alongside a then relatively unknown actress named Julie Walters.
 It was here that the two began their long working partnership.
-Over the years, the work they've done together, from 'Acorn Antiques' to the TV film 'Pat and Margaret' and 'Dinnerladies', earned them many accolades, awards - including an OBE for Victoria - and a place in our nation's heart as invaluable British comedy assets.
+Over the years, the work they did together, from 'Acorn Antiques' to the TV film 'Pat and Margaret' and sitcom 'dinnerladies', earned them many accolades and awards - including an OBE for Victoria - and a place in our nation's heart as invaluable British comedy assets.